Find Grad Schools

 7 Yearly Graduations

 Wilson College is the 13th most popular school in the nation for students seeking a master's degree in visual arts.
 Each year, around 1,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $25,950 per year, while in-state graduate students, on average, pay $9,450 per year.
+The average in-state tuition for full-time undergraduates is $25,200 per year, while in-state graduate students, on average, pay $9,270 per year.
 During the most recent year for which we have data, 7 people received their master's degree in visual arts from Wilson.
-About 69% of this group were women, and 46% were students from an underrepresented racial-ethnic group.
-Data shows that Wilson graduates that hold this degree go on to make a median salary of $62,652.
+Of these students, 79% were women and 14% were members of underrepresented racial-ethnic groups.

 #15